skip to primary navigation skip to content

 • Polar Social Sciences and Humanities, including northern peoples and cultures, history of science and exploration and polar governance

-• Polar Physical Sciences, focusing on remote sensing of polar environments, the high-latitude marine geological record, glaciology, and climate change
+• Polar Natural Sciences, focusing on remote sensing of polar environments, glaciology, polar ecology, and climate change

 The course also offers the opportunity to work with the unique collections of the Institute.